BDC Hamburger Icon

 Open row

 Many small businesses require loans to start out or scale up, but the process of applying for a small business loan can be confusing.
-Submitting a loan application can be an intimidating process because it requires you to give a bank or credit union significant information on your business’s financial performance and projections.
+Submitting a loan application is often an intimidating process because it requires you to give a bank or credit union significant information about your company’s financial performance and projections.

-Fear not!
-Landing a small business loan doesn’t have to be difficult.
-It just takes a little knowledge to navigate the application process and best position your business for lender approval.
+But landing a small business loan doesn’t have to be difficult.
+It just takes a little knowledge to navigate the application process and position your business for lender approval.
 This guide will walk you through the process of securing a small business loan from start to finish.
-We’ll also introduce you to the concept of alternative lending, which might be useful for businesses unable to qualify for a conventional small business loan.

 1. Prepare documentation.

 “Applying for a conventional small business loan can be challenging,” said Rob Misheloff, founder of Smarter Finance USA.
-“Many providers (particularly banks and SBA lenders) don’t specify their requirements for qualification.
-Consequently, many small business owners spend hours preparing documents for conventional loans only to be denied, which can be a daunting and frustrating process.”
+“Many providers, particularly banks and SBA [Small Business Administration] lenders, don’t specify their requirements for qualification.
+Consequently, many small business owners spend hours preparing documents for conventional loans, only to be denied, which can be a daunting and frustrating process.”

-Misheloff recommends preparing the following documents before applying for a loan:
+Misheloff recommended that businesses prepare the following documents before applying for a loan:

 • Two to three years of financial statements and/or tax returns

-• A minimum of three months’ worth of bank statements
+• At least three months’ worth of bank statements

 • A business plan